Platonymous/PlatoTK/README.md

 In development successor to PyTK.

-Source Code for the mods using it (so far only Comcis & Plato Warp Menu) can be found here: https://github.com/Platonymous/Stardew-Valley-Mods
+Source Code for the mods using it (so far only Comics & Plato Warp Menu) can be found here: https://github.com/Platonymous/Stardew-Valley-Mods